mrmichaelgallen/Project/readme.md

 #### Java
 * Build an app using Java
+* Build a comparison of syntax between C# and Java

 #### SQL
 * Build a database for tracking students daily reports and the types of answers